 Submitting Requests to APSC

-All APSC related matters should be submitted electronically to email@example.com.
+All APSC related matters should be submitted electronically to firstname.lastname@example.org.
 Please do not send as PDF!
-The Associate Provost (Brenda Bretz) will act as the liaison between APSC and the department submitting the request.
+The Senior Associate Provost (Brenda Bretz) will act as the liaison between APSC and the department submitting the request.

 To give all proposals and information full attention, the committee members need at least one (1) week to review.
 After review, the committee will often raise questions and invite appropriate individuals to meet with the committee to discuss.
 This means that any given item may take several weeks of consideration on the agenda before a final resolution is reached.
 Please plan accordingly.